privacy-scaling-explorations/zkevm-specs/specs/opcode/54SLOAD_55SSTORE.md

        - The 32 bytes of new `value` are written to storage at `key`
      - access_list: Write as `true` for `key`
      - gas_refund:
-       - Read the accumulated gas_refund for this tx
        - Write the new accumulated gas_refund for this tx

 ## Exceptions